saif-ellafi/foundryvtt-terrain-randomizer/README.md

 Set of macros for playing
 with [The Terrain Randomizer](https://www.drivethrurpg.com/product/359218/The-Terrain-Randomizer) in FoundryVTT.

-The Terrain Randomizer is a booklet that offers a technique for coming up quickly with a concept of a map, for either a combat or a situation.
+The Terrain Randomizer is a booklet that offers a technique for coming up quickly with, or improvising a concept of a map, for either a combat, a region or a situation.
 It helps mapping elements to make sure it is interesting, and relies on DICE to draw the layout of the area, plus random tables to define random elements, hazards and challenges.
+Recommended also with [Mythic GME Tools](https://github.com/saif-ellafi/foundryvtt-mythic-gme)

 _Dynamically improvise interesting battle maps and situational maps for your RPG games with this procedural technique!
 The Terrain Randomizer book injects tactical depth with minimal player effort._